We have five factories and 19 years of experience in plant extracts

 Lycopene is also beneficial for eye health.
 It can help protect the eyes from age-related macular degeneration and cataracts, which are common causes of vision loss in older adults.

-In conclusion, Lycopene is a valuable nutrient with a wide range of health benefits.
-Incorporating foods rich in Lycopene, such as watermelon, into your diet can help support overall health and well-being.
+In conclusion, lycopene is a valuable nutrient with a wide range of health benefits.
+Incorporating foods rich in lycopene, such as watermelon, into your diet can help support overall health and well-being.

 2. Watermelon Nutritional Profile